Do You Need Lifting Straps?

 The pros, cons, and level of necessity behind lifting straps

-When it comes to picking things up in the gym, whether they be dumbbells, barbells, or simply just moving weight on the machine, sometimes your grip will give out, and that can happen because of your hands sweating or you just might not have the best grip strength.
-Many times, if you are training back, or a pull day as a whole, you will need to focus extra on the grip strength to make sure the weights literally do not slip out of your hands.
+When it comes to picking weights up in the gym, whether they be dumbbells, barbells, or simply just moving weight on the machine, sometimes your grip will give out, and that can happen because of your hands sweating or you just might not have the best grip strength.
+Many times, if you are training back, or a pull day as a whole, you will need to focus extra on having a good grip to make sure the weights literally do not slip out of your hands.
+Now when you are working a pull day as a whole, you can become quite fatigued with the grip strength aspect, so your body will have to work overtime to grip the weights.
 Focusing more on the grip than the muscle you are targeting can have quite the negative effect on your size and strength gains and progression, which is where lifting straps, providing a secure grip, can come in to save the day.
 However, due to safety concerns, lifting straps should be avoided on certain overhead movements.

 Many think that lifting straps are cheating, as they are not allowed in most powerlifting or weightlifting meets.
 However, when it comes to training in the gym, they can be extremely beneficial.